timker/docs/docs/_documentation/Formats.md

 - [Protocol Buffers](/protobuf-format)
 - [Wire](/wire-format)

+### .NET Service Clients

+The different Content Types can be easily consumed using [ServiceStack's Typed Generic Service Clients](/csharp-client#httpwebrequest-service-clients).

 ## HTTP/REST Endpoints

 You can define which format should be used by adding a `.{format}` extension: